theshahulhameedblog/dishcovery/support.md

 When uncertain, we err on the side of caution and omit allergen tags rather than provide potentially incorrect information. **Always verify with restaurant staff if you have severe allergies.**

 **Q: I have a severe food allergy.
-Can I rely on Dishcovery?**
+Can I rely on DishcoveryNow?**
-A: **No.** Dishcovery is a helpful guide, but **should not be used as the sole source** for allergen information.
+A: **No.** DishcoveryNow is a helpful guide, but **should not be used as the sole source** for allergen information.
 Always:
 - Confirm with restaurant staff
 - Ask about cross-contamination
 - Read menu disclaimers
 - Inform servers of severe allergies

+---

+## ⚠️ Important Nutritional Information Disclaimer

+### Please Read Carefully

+**DishcoveryNow provides nutritional and allergen information for informational purposes only.
+This information is NOT a substitute for professional medical advice or direct consultation with food establishments.**

+### Data Sources

+Our nutritional information comes from:
+- **Nutritionix**: Third-party commercial food database
+- **USDA FoodData Central**: U.S. government nutritional database
+- **AI Estimates**: Machine learning-based approximations when exact data is unavailable

+### Accuracy Limitations

+**Important:** Nutritional values shown in DishcoveryNow are estimates based on standardized recipes and average serving sizes.
+Actual nutritional content can vary significantly due to:

+- Different preparation methods used by restaurants
+- Ingredient substitutions and quality variations
+- Portion size differences
+- Regional recipe variations
+- Seasonal ingredient changes
+- Cooking techniques and equipment

+### Allergen Information Warning

+**CRITICAL FOR ALLERGY SUFFERERS:**

+Allergen information provided by DishcoveryNow is based on:
+- AI analysis of dish descriptions
+- Common recipe knowledge
+- General ingredient patterns

+**This information may NOT be accurate or complete.**

+If you have food allergies, intolerances, or dietary restrictions:
+- ✅ **ALWAYS verify allergen information directly with the restaurant**
+- ✅ **Inform servers and kitchen staff of your allergies**
+- ✅ **Ask about cross-contamination risks**
+- ✅ **Request to see ingredient lists when available**
+- ❌ **DO NOT rely solely on app-provided allergen information**

+### Legal Disclaimer

+**No Warranties:** We make no representations or warranties regarding the accuracy, completeness, or reliability of nutritional or allergen information.

+**No Liability:** We are not responsible for any adverse health effects, allergic reactions, or dietary consequences resulting from your use of information provided in DishcoveryNow.

+**Not Medical Advice:** This app does NOT provide medical, health, or dietary advice.
+Consult qualified healthcare professionals for personalized dietary guidance.

+**EU Compliance:** For users in the European Union, this app is not a replacement for mandatory allergen labeling under EU Regulation No. 1169/2011 (Food Information to Consumers).
+Restaurant establishments remain legally responsible for providing accurate allergen information.

+**Third-Party Responsibility:** Nutritional data is provided by independent third-party services (Nutritionix, USDA).
+We do not independently verify the accuracy of this data.

+### Your Responsibility

+By using DishcoveryNow, you acknowledge that:
+- Nutritional information is approximate and for general guidance only
+- You will verify critical dietary information with food establishments
+- You use this information at your own risk
+- The app is a translation and information tool, not a medical device

+**For your safety: Always ask, always verify, always inform restaurant staff of dietary restrictions.**

+---

 ### App Issues & Troubleshooting

 **Q: The app crashed or froze**
 A: Try these steps:
 1. Force close the app (swipe up from app switcher)
-2. Reopen Dishcovery
+2. Reopen DishcoveryNow
 3. If issues persist, restart your iPhone
-4. Update to the latest version of Dishcovery
+4. Update to the latest version of DishcoveryNow
 5. Contact support if problems continue

 **Q: "Processing failed" error**